-Counseling and Psychiatric Services (CAPS) offers confidential, on-campus mental health and psychiatric services for a variety of concerns such as academics, anxiety, body image, depression, relationships, substance use and more.
+Counseling and Psychiatric Services (CAPS) CAPS fosters the well-being of students and helps them succeed by providing a full range of clinical services, consultation, and outreach to the campus community.
+CAPS offers confidential, on-campus mental health and psychiatric services for a variety of concerns such as academics, anxiety, body image, depression, relationships, substance use and more.

 Let’s Talk is a free service where CU Boulder students can check in for an informal, brief and confidential consultation with a counselor or psychiatrist.

 CAPS is offering Let’s Talk in person and virtually.

 No appointment necessary.
 Students are seen on a first-come, first-served basis.
 Let’s Talk is available to students who live in-state or out-of-state.

 This service is not a substitute for formal treatment and does not constitute mental health treatment.